Updated: Aug 18

 No one wanted those deeper conversations.
 I was shut down and ignored over and over and over.

-The foundation of love for God and one another that was the foundation of everything in front of me, was not a foundation others desired.
-Instead, the priority of our discussions centered around the age of the people God had given us to shepherd.
+The foundation of love for God and one another that was the foundation of everything in front of me, was not a foundation leaders desired.
+Instead, the priority of many discussions centered around the age of the people God had given us to shepherd.
 We believed some were too old.
+And, in reality, those congregational musicians not joining the choir and ministry at this time were boycotting the ministry because they wanted more contemporary music, more solo opportunities and the microphone each Sunday.

 What you don't see necessarily in this picture is the reality of the enormous, daily spiritual battle against true worship in spirit and in truth that was taking place.